The Folk Arts Program documents, supports, and publicly presents the traditional arts and lifeways of Utah’s cultural communities.

 The Chase Home Museum of Utah Folk Arts is the only museum in the country dedicated to displaying a state-owned collection of contemporary folk art.
 It features objects made by Utah artists from the state’s American Indian, rural, occupational and ethnic communities, offering a snapshot of Utah’s contemporary culture and heritage.
 The Chase Home, built more than 150 years ago in a traditional hall-and-parlor style from adobe bricks, is a fine example of 19th century vernacular architecture.

-- Mondays in the Park – this free concert series, produced in partnership with Excellence in the Community, is held on Monday evenings in July and August at the Chase Home Museum in Salt Lake City’s Liberty Park.
+Mondays in the Park – this free concert series, produced in partnership with Salt Lake City Arts Council, is held on Monday evenings in July and August at the Chase Home Museum in Salt Lake City’s Liberty Park.

 Funding to support folk, ethnic and traditional arts is available on an annual basis.
 The opportunities assist individual artists and cultural communities in developing, perpetuating or presenting their own traditional art forms.